microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-excuse.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

  Excuse a submission.
-Excused submissions are not included in average grade calculations, and rubric selections and points feedback will be deleted.
+Excused submissions aren't included in average grade calculations.
+Grading rubrics and feedback are deleted.
 Only teachers can perform this action.

 If the `Prefer: include-unknown-enum-members` request header is provided, the excused submission retains the **excused** status.
 Otherwise, the submission status changes to **returned**.
 For more information on this heading, see the [Examples](#examples) section.